SuperDARN/pydarn/docs/user/coordinates.md

 # Coordinate Systems
 ---

-pyDARN offers several different coordinate systems for plotting:
+pyDARN offers several different coordinate systems and units for plotting:

 ## Range-Time Plots

 **Range Gates**: `Coords.RANGE_GATE` a rectangle section determined by beam width and set distance for each range (nominally 45 km).
-RAWACF and FITACF data give their parameter values with respect to range gates
+RAWACF and FITACF data give their parameter values with respect to range gates.
+Range gates are a unit-less measure of estimating distance.

 **Slant Range**: `Coords.SLANT_RANGE` is a conversion from range gates to km units.

-**Ground Scatter-Mappped Range**: `Coords.GROUND_SCATTER_MAPPED_RANGE` uses echos from groundscatter to adjust slant-range coordinates to be more accurate (km) based on [Dr. Bill Bristow's paper](https://doi.org/10.1029/93JA01470).
+**Ground Scatter Mapped Range**: `Coords.GROUND_SCATTER_MAPPED_RANGE` uses echos from ground scatter to adjust slant-range coordinates to be more accurate based on [Dr. Bill Bristow's paper](https://doi.org/10.1029/93JA01470).
 Implemented by Dr. Nathaniel Frissell and Francis Tholley from University of Scranton.
+Measured in km.

 **Geographic** (Coming Soon)